 The Maryland State House is the oldest state capital still in continuous legislative use.
 Enjoy the immersive State House exhibits, including the beautifully restored Old Senate Chamber.
 Explore important historical events that happened underneath the dome and in the chamber of the only state house ever to have served as the nations capital.

 ID required to enter if you are over 21.

 1 Dock Street Annapolis

-Walk across the gangway to explore history and learn about privateers, Baltimore
+Walk across the gangway and come aboard to learn about Maryland's world renown tall ship,

 St. John’s College - Mitchell Gallery - Mellon Hall

 60 College Ave, Annapolis 21401